richkylet/richkylet.github.io/_posts/2016-10-28-Multi-Colormaps.md

 ![]({{site.baseurl}}https://github.com/richkylet/analysis-tools/blob/gh-pages/images/twoColormaps.jpg?raw=true)

-Here is an applied example: we have some region of interest within the field of an ultrasound transducer.
+Here is an applied example: we have some region of interest ROI inside a cylindrical tube within the field of an ultrasound transducer.
 The configuration is shown in (a), a cylinderical tube with an unfocused and focused transducer each aligned orthogonally with it.
-The ultrasound field within the cylindrical tube for the (b) focused and (c) unfocused transducers are highlighted in a 'hot' colormap with the background field mapped in grayscale.
+The ultrasound field within the cylindrical tube for the (b) focused and (c) unfocused transducers are highlighted in a 'hot' colormap (this region is the ROI) with the background field mapped in grayscale.

 ![]({{site.baseurl}}https://github.com/richkylet/analysis-tools/blob/gh-pages/images/twoColormapsExample.jpg?raw=true)